 - Respondent is domiciled in New York and is licensed as a health insurance company in New York.
 Pursuant to Insurance Law §1113(a)(3), Respondent is authorized to write accident and health insurance in New York.
 Respondent offers student blanket health insurance policies to institutions of higher education in New York. - 2.
-For the 2019-2020 academic year, Respondent issued student blanket health insurance policies to twenty-five institutions of higher education in New York. - 3.
-For the 2020-2021 academic year, Respondent issued student blanket health insurance policies to twenty-five institutions of higher education in New York - 4.
+For the 2019-2020 academic year, Respondent issued student blanket health insurance policies to sixty-two institutions of higher education in New York. - 3.
+For the 2020-2021 academic year, Respondent issued student blanket health insurance policies to fifty-eight institutions of higher education in New York. - 4.
 As part of the Department's annual review of student health insurers in the New York market, Respondent provided the names of the institutions of higher education to which Respondent issued student blanket health insurance policies, the number of insureds covered under the policies, the annual premium, the premium rate development for each plan, and copies of any brochures advertising the student blanket health insurance delivered to the students. - 5.
-For the 2019-2020 academic year, for nine institutions of higher education, Respondent deviated from the rating factors set forth in Respondent's premium rate manual filed with the Department, including changes to experience year weights factors, credibility factors, plan adjustment factors and improper capping of experience rate increases.
-Experience year weights are used to assign the relative importance each prior year has in setting the future premium rates.
-Credibility factors are used to measure the extent to which prior experience of the insured group can be used to set future premium rates.
-The plan adjustment factor is used to adjust the prior years' experience to reflect a change in plan design such as cost-sharing.
-In one instance, an extra cap was placed on the formula for the rate increase expected based on experience.
-In addition, the Respondent miscalculated the Affordable Care Act tax for one policyholder.
-Respondent's changes to the rating factors resulted in Respondent charging an unapproved premium rate to students covered under the student blanket health insurance policies.
-Respondent overcharged two hundred twenty-six (226) students and dependents for a total of four thousand five hundred and forty-five dollars (\$4,545).
+For the 2019-2020 academic year, for thirty-one institutions of higher education, Respondent deviated from the rating factors set forth in Respondent's premium rate manual filed with the Department, including experience year weights, completion factors, pooling charges, manual claims costs, and profit assumptions.
+Experience year weights are used to assign the relative importance each prior year has in setting the future premium weights.
+Completion factors are used to predict the total amount of claims that are expected to be paid for a plan year based on the partial claims paid so far.
+Pooling charges are used to replace the high, less predictable claims above a certain level with an average assumption.
+Manual claims costs are the expected claims that would be paid on average for a given plan design without taking the particular experience of the group into account.
+Rates are required to be self-supporting, so negative profit assumptions where the case is priced at a loss are not approvable.
+Respondent's changes to the rating factors after the rates were filed with the Department, resulted in Respondent charging unapproved premium rates to students covered under certain student blanket health insurance policies.
+Respondent's actions resulted in thirteen institutions of higher education being overcharged.
+Respondent overcharged seven thousand one hundred and fifty-three (7,153) students and dependents for a total of one million two hundred eighty-seven thousand one hundred and eighty-eight dollars (\$1,287,188).